 1. 8x6 GARDEN SHED BASE GRID = FULL ECO KIT 2.5m x 1.85m

 This product from Eco Deck is very similar in design to all our other reviews on here today, and there’s a reason for that when I compare the other models online, this type is the best as you can see if you go to my installation section!

 The plastic grid sections provide the easiest way to set up a good solid base for your shed, driveway, garden path, and just about anything else you can think of, without all the messing around and hard graft that comes with laying a concrete or wooden shed base.

-Installation of this eco kit is very straightforward and there shouldn’t really be much need for using the instructions (except for how to use the provided clips, but we’ll come to that soon).
+Installation of this eco kit is very straightforward and there shouldn’t really be much need for using the instructions (except for how to use the provided clips, but you’re welcome to simply check my section as mentioned).
 However, should you feel the need to use the instructions, the ones that are included by the manufacturers are actually quite good, with clear images and text.

 Setting up starts with clearing any turf out of the way and making sure the ground is reasonably flat.
 I put a bit of builders sand down on top of the soil just to get that extra level of flatness but it wasn’t really necessary.
 Next I laid down the underlay membrane, which is as easy as laying a bed sheet, then I set out the grid sections.
 The sections are all uniform and fit together perfectly to give a nice symmetrical shape.